We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 The first and easiest step in the process is to remove loose dirt and dust from your floors.
 The best tool for this step is a vacuum with a floor attachment that has soft bristles.

-If you don’t have a vacuum safe for hardwood floors or a microfiber mop, sweep up the loose dirt and dust with a broom like this that has fine bristles and exploded/split tips.
+If you don’t have a vacuum safe for hardwood floors or a microfiber mop, sweep up the loose dirt and dust with a broom that has fine bristles and exploded/split tips (like this).
 The fine bristles are small enough to pick up dust and dirt sandwiched between the floorboards.
-Some brooms have thicker bristles that won’t pick up dust as well and could possibly scratch your floor.
+Some brooms have thicker bristles that won’t pick up dust as well and could scratch your floor.

 Now that you’ve cleared out the loose dirt and dust, it’s time to determine the type of finish on your floors.
-This step is important because floor cleaning products are designed for particular finishes and using the wrong product could lead to serious, and in some cases irreversible, damage.
+This step is vital because floor cleaning products are designed for particular finishes, and using the wrong product could lead to severe, and in some cases irreversible, damage.

 The good news is that you don’t have to be a home improvement guru to figure out which type of finish is on your floors.
-Let me explain in very simple terms.
+Let me explain in straightforward terms.

 There are two categories of floor finishes; surface and penetrating.

 Surface finishes are the most common type of residential wood floor finish.
 Some examples of finishes in this category are polyurethane, oil-based urethane, water-based urethane, and moisture-cured urethane.
 They are applied on top of stained wood floors to provide a layer of protection and give them a glossy, semi-gloss, or satin look.

 Surface finishes prevent water and other liquids from absorbing into the floor, making it easy to wipe up spills.
 This type of finish is so popular because it makes floors super durable and easy to maintain.